32blogby Studio Mitsu

 Automotive (UN-R155 / R156)

 UN-R155 doesn't explicitly mandate SBOMs.
 However, operating a Cyber Security Management System (CSMS) requires knowing your software composition, and vulnerability management doesn't work without it.
-In Japan, UN-R155 compliance has been mandatory for all new vehicle types since July 2024.
+In Japan, UN-R155 type approval has been mandatory for new vehicle types since July 2022, and since July 2024 it applies to all newly manufactured vehicles including existing types.

 Japan

 No legal mandate yet.
 However, METI (Ministry of Economy, Trade and Industry) has published the "Guide to Introducing SBOMs" (version 2.0, August 2024), widely seen as groundwork for future legislation.
-In September 2025, Japan co-signed a 15-nation international SBOM guidance document.
+In September 2025, Japan co-signed a 15-nation international SBOM guidance document led by CISA/NSA.

 Generating SBOMs with create-spdx

+The Yocto SBOM documentation covers the full create-spdx class.
 In Scarthgap, the default Poky distro configuration (poky.conf) includes INHERIT += "create-spdx", so it's enabled by default.
-A normal build automatically generates SBOMs.
+A normal build automatically generates SBOMs in SPDX 2.2 format.

 Check if it's enabled